25+ Factset Interview Questions and Placement Paper

 - Also, read different types of database keys used in DBMS.

-- Some asked about the solutions you have written for questions in written test (Yes, please note that you should go through the solutions of questions asked in written test).
+- Some asked about the solutions you have written for questions in the written test (Yes, please note that you should go through the solutions of questions asked in the written test).

 Note (Some basic tips which helped me):

 - For each code writing: try to write a code which will handle most of the negative scenario like in Fibonacci series I missed the exception handling for considering negative value.

 - Don’t jump directly to write the code.
 First, take your time to think about the logic discuss it with interviewers then try to write code in neat and clean fashion so that it can be readable as well as understandable for them as well as you.
 Also, explain them calmly and confirm with them whether they understood or are you going in the right direction like that.
 Be confident and don’t you lower your voice while explaining.